It implements a Symmetric Cypher to encrypt credentials before store them here

 Credentials (Chrome, OneDrive…)

-In turn, this masterkey is also stored encrypted
+In turn, this Masterkey is also stored encrypted

 Masterkey encrypted using a key derived from the User’s password by applying a PBKDF2 with SHA1 or SHA512, depending on the version of the Windows System

-Masterkey encrypted using the Backup Key generated by the DC
+Regarding to domain user accounts, theMasterkey is encrypted using either the Backup Key generated by the DC or a key derived from the user account password

 Storage Path